 Location of Mount Nebo

-Mount Nebo is steeped in religious significance as it is believed to be the place that Moses stood on to view the sacred Promised Land before his death.
-According to the Book of Deuteronomy Moses died on Mount Nebo and was buried in Moab.
-In the fourth century, a small monastery was built by Egyptian monks on the mountain peak in memory of Moses.
-This church was then reconstructed in the fifth century into a basilica.
-The basilica still stands on Mount Nebo today and contains a fascinating collection of Byzantine mosaics.
+Mount Nebo is steeped in religious significance as it is believed to be the place where Moses stood to view the Promised Land before his death.
+According to the Book of Deuteronomy, Moses died on Mount Nebo and was buried in Moab.
+In the 4th century, a small monastery was built by Egyptian monks on the mountain peak in memory of Moses, now called Memorial Church of Moses.
+After its reconstruction in the 5th century, the Memorial Church was turned into a basilica and still stands on the zenith of Mount Nebo today.

 La Storia Tourism Complex

-To commemorate the death place of Moses, a church was constructed in the fourth century.
-Since then the church was redeveloped into a basilica and now boasts a number of mosaics that date back to 530.
-The mosaics have been well preserved and portray images of wildlife and hunting; a local pastime in the Byzantine era.
+To commemorate the death place of Moses, a church was constructed in the 4th century.
+Since then, the church was redeveloped into a basilica and now boasts a number of mosaics that date back to 530 AD.
+The mosaics have been well preserved and portray images of Byzantine hunters; a local pastime during the Byzantine era.

 How to Visit Mount Nebo

 Mount Nebo offers affordable entry and provides travelers with easy access to its base which leads to the top via foot path.
 A short taxi ride from Madaba will get you to the base of Mount Nebo, from which visitors will have to walk to the top of the mountain.

 Tours like our 4 Day Northern Jordan Tour Package offer not only the stunning views of Mount Nebo, but also other amazing sites of North Jordan.
 For a longer adventure, consider joining our 7 day or 10 day highlights of Jordan package tour.